mattermost/mattermost-handbook/contributors/contributors/hacktoberfest-mattermost-organizer-guide.md

 ## Quick tips

 - Complete your profile in **Main Menu > Account Settings**, including your profile picture and name, so your community can make a more personal connection with you.
-- Join **Off-Topic** channel to have conversations with all Hacktoberfest event organizers and attendees.
+- Join the **Off-Topic** channel to have conversations with all Hacktoberfest event organizers and attendees.
 - Use `@channel` in your event channel to share important updates with your community.
 This will send an email notification to anyone who is not currently online.

 ## Have questions?